 Factors considered by the Company in determination of goodwill include synergies, strategic fit and other benefits that do not meet the recognition criteria of acquired identifiable intangible assets.
-The recognized goodwill of \$0.6 million is not expected to be deductible for tax purposes.
+The recognized goodwill of \$0.7 million is not expected to be deductible for tax purposes.

-The fair value of the 55 PoNS devices in the amount of CAD\$0.5 million will be recognized as revenue within the consolidated statements of operations and comprehensive loss once control has been transferred in accordance with ASC 606.
+The fair value of 55 PoNS devices which we agreed to transfer to HTC pursuant to a Share Purchase Agreement, or the SPA, as described below, in the amount of CAD\$0.5 million will be recognized as revenue within the consolidated statements of operations and comprehensive loss once control has been transferred in accordance with ASC 606.
 As of December 31, 2019, the control had not been transferred resulting in the fair value being recorded as deferred revenue on the condensed consolidated balance sheet.
-As of March 31, 2020, the control of 11 devices had been transferred resulting in recognition of revenue for these devices.
+As of June 30, 2020, the control of 11 devices had been transferred resulting in recognition of revenue for these devices.
 The fair value of the remaining 44 devices is still recorded as deferred revenue on the condensed consolidated balance sheet.